brechtcs/lazy-build/README.md

-# Glob the Builder
+# lazy-build

-A GNU Make and Gulp crossover, using `pull-stream` in the engine room.
+A lazy build system, combining ideas from GNU Make and Gulp, using `pull-stream` in the engine room.

 ## Usage